panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-03-13 Program Management Committee/2019-03-13-PMC_Meeting.md

 Agenda
 ------

-1. Update on Deliverables D1.1 and D9.3 live documents
+1. Update on calendar and deliverables D1.1 and D9.3 as live documents

 2. Signing of Consortium Agreement